dd86k/alicedbg/README.md

 # License

-This project is licensed under the BSD 3-Clause license.
+This project is licensed under the BSD 3-Clause Clear license.